john-s-butler-dit/Maths-in-the-Wild/index.md

 4. [Decision Making](04_DecisionMaking/index.md)
 5. [Face Recognition](05_EigenFaces/index.md)

-Each workshop has a presentation, a video, some code and worksheet, which is freely available for anyone who wants to use them.
+Each workshop has a presentation, videos, some python code and worksheet with solutions, which are all freely available for anyone who wants to use and adapt them.

 ![MATHS IN THE WILD FLYER](https://github.com/user-attachments/assets/dbf14801-501d-457f-8ff9-7df77a99db15)